dhiru2498/Assignment1/README.md

-    TestSet class is to demonstrate the properties of HashSet.
+TestSet class-TestSet class is to demonstrate the properties of HashSet.

     Doesn't allow duplicate values.
     Allows at most one null value.